aur-ora/Allineamento-traduzioni-Tedesco-Inglese-per-trasferire-informazioni-di-coreference/README.md

 # Bachelor-Degree-Thesis
-The topic of the project is the alignment of sentences from English to German of known books.
+The topic of the project is the alignment of sentences from English to German (and vice versa) of known books.
 It is done by using coreference.